opensensorhub/sensorml-editor/README.md

 # SMLEditor
 A web based viewer/editor to create your sensorML document.
-This SensorML viewer/editor is used by OSH but can also be used as a standalone web editor.This editor allows to view any SensorML documents (V2.0) and edit the current content.
+This SensorML viewer/editor is used by OSH but can also be used as a standalone web editor.This editor allows to view any SensorML documents (V2.0) and edit the current content, or to create a SensorML description "from scratch".
 The project has been designed using GWT.

 Architecture design:
 -------------------

-The processor transforms a XML document into a RNG instance.
+The processor transforms a XML document into a RelaxNG (RNG) instance.
 This instance is then processed by a Renderer to create the corresponding widgets of the current parsed tags.
 Thus each widget will add its children and create a custom panel to represent the whole node.
 Depending on the content of the sub-elements, the same Widget can have different representations according to the SensorML Specifications.
+The use of RelaxNG allows one to define profiles for specific sensors, sensor-types, or communities by requiring certain properties, vocabularies, and units of measure, for example.
 <br />
 <br />
 <br />